East Carolina vs. Charleston Southern NCAA Football Odds, Plays and Insights | September 25, 2021

 Charleston Southern Stats and Trends

-- The Buccaneers have zero giveaways this season, while the Pirates have seven takeaways .
+- The Buccaneers have turned the ball over zero times, seven fewer times than the Pirates have forced turnovers (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.